HnpawsPham/MBTI-Spotify-Playlist/README.md

 # Spotify-Playlist-MBTI

-Paste your Spotify link and you will know which MBTI is your playlist
+Give us your playlist audio features and you will know which MBTI is your playlist (Spotify API audio features is deprecated)
 Link website:
 https://mbti-spotify-playlist1.streamlit.app/